 The seventh grade year focuses on skills in reading, writing, listening, speaking, and language as laid out in the Common Core Standards.
 Students have the opportunity to explore literature and nonfiction work by outstanding authors, past and present.
 The Common Core Standards will be integrated with artistic literacy to focus on mastering grade-specific standards and to enable students to meet college and career readiness expectations.
 Informal and formal writing including projects, speeches, group work, and daily writing will provide for alternative assessment opportunities.

-Successful completion of grade 6 English
+Prerequisite: Successful completion of grade 6 English

 8th Grade English